 Find Your Admissions Counselor

 We are proud of the relationships the Office of Admissions builds with our secondary school partners.
 We encourage you to reach out directly to your admissions counselor for student application status checks, high school visit requests or just to say hello!

 Use our interactive map to find the admissions counselor assigned to your state or region of Virginia.

 Also we invite you to schedule an appointment to talk with your Admissions Counselor, feel free to use this feature to have a one on one conversation about Admissions at Radford University.

-My name is Katherine Coker and I am an Admissions Counselor and the School Counselor contact for Radford University Admissions.
+My name is Shayna Lyle and I am an Admissions Counselor and the School Counselor contact for Radford University Admissions.

 We encourage you to reach out to the Admissions Counselor for your region for any needs pertaining to the application process, visiting your school, or checking on a student's status.